-Putting the Smarts in Cities, Buildings and Grids
+Putting the Smarts in Cities, Buildings, and Electric Grids

 Our group had a start with Roger Anderson’s and Albert Boulanger’ s work on Computer Aided Lean Management (CALM) concepts developed for the Energy Industry, summarized in this 2007 tutorial.
-This lead to a book Computer-Aided Lean Management for the Energy Industry authored by Roger N. Anderson , Albert Boulanger, John A. Johnson, and Arthur Kressner (out of print, but available digitally on Google Play).
+This lead to the book Computer-Aided Lean Management for the Energy Industry authored by Roger N. Anderson, Albert Boulanger, John A. Johnson, and Arthur Kressner (out of print, but available digitally on Google Play).

 This led to several projects with Consolidated Edison using machine learning and statistics to study failures on their distribution system and to make failure susceptibility predictions actionable with several decision support applications.
 This work is summarized in the paper Machine Learning for the New York City Power Grid